broadinstitute/warp/pipelines/broad/reprocessing/external/exome/ExternalExomeReprocessing.changelog.md

 # 3.1.21
+2024-07-01 (Date of Last Commit)

+* CalculateReadGroupChecksum requires more memory and disk; this does not affect this pipeline

+# 3.1.21
 2024-03-26 (Date of Last Commit)

 * ValidateVcfs requires less memory when run without interval list; this does not affect this pipeline